Sign up to make the most of YourDictionary

 By signing in, you agree to our Terms and Conditions

 We'll see you in your inbox soon.

-A gelatinous material derived from certain marine algae.
-It is used as a base for bacterial culture media and as a stabilizer and thickener in many food products.
+A gelatinous material obtained from the marine algae, used as a bacterial culture medium, in electrophoresis and as a food additive.

 From Malay agar or agar-agar, both meaning jelly.